fbsamples/workplace-platform-samples/SupportScripts/Python/ConnectivityTest/README.md

 **Language:** Python v3.7

 ## DISCLAIMER
 Use at your own risk.
-This script is only provided to assist with connectivity check to URLs being accessed in browser.
+This script is only provided to assist with connectivity check to URLs being accessed by browser while navigating a website.

 ## DESCRIPTION
 This script uses Har file as input to filter out all the domains which were accessed while har logging was enabled.
-Then script runs a simple ping test to check if those domains are rechecable or not from the network/device you are running this script from.
+Then script runs a simple ping test to check if those domains are rechecable from the network/device you are running this script from.
+We recommend to run this script 2-3 times to ensure any random packet drops do not give wrong results.
+Note: This script has only been tested on Mac.
+However it should work with Windows and Linux platforms as well.

 ## SETUP
 ### Part 1
 1. Go to any website -> right click -> Inspect.
 2. Go to "Network" tab.
 3. Start the network log recoding.
 Usually its automatically turned on and shows as a red dot on the Network Panel.
 4. Operate various functionalities of the website.
-Better to try out each unique feature of website.
+Better to try out each unique feature of website to ensure all urls are captured.
 5. Stop the recoding and download the logs as har file.

 ### Part 2